NOVA-Team/docs/docs/Mod Development/Blocks.md

 ### `Category`
 This is the category (equivalent to a creative tab in Minecraft) that this block belongs to.

-### `ItemRenderer`
-This handles the rendering of the block in your inventory and hand.

 ### `Renderer`
 This is responsible for rendering the block in the world.
 In the example above, `StaticRenderer` is used but there are a few others you can use as well.